-What 413 request entity too large error is?
+What is “413 request entity too large” error?

-When your web server sets a particular HTTP request size limit, it shows that the client came across a 413 request entity too large response.
-It occurs when the request made from the client is too large and can’t be processed by the web server.
+When your web server sets a particular HTTP request size limit, it shows that the client came across a 413 request entity as a too large response.
+It occurs when the request made from the client is too large and can’t be processed by the webserver.
 An example request, which could cause this error if a client is trying to upload a large file to the server (such as a large media file).

 It certainly depends on the type of web server you are currently working on, which determines the instructions you need to configure.
 Whether you want to prevent users from uploading too large files to your web server or increasing the upload size limit, the following section will explain how.